Note: This is a sponsored post for The Home Depot Foundation. Every thought, opinion, and experience is 100% my own.

-Here is the crate storage solution all set up in John’s new bedroom!
+This is the 5 crate storage solution all set up in John’s new bedroom!
 Cleary the walls still need a little paint and the outlet covers needs to be screwed back on, but you get the point.

 I wanted to show you a few more ways you could possibly arrange the 5 crates.
 Here’s a stair step idea that stores all things Maxwell.

 And here are the 5 crates stocked with shoes.
-Maybe for a closet, laundry room, or entry way?
+This crate bookshelf is ideal for a closet, laundry room, or entry way.

 And a simple square 4 crate option, just for fun!